Email Copywriting: 19 Proven Formulas to Use on Your Next Campaign

 Stories engage the senses, trigger emotions, and help readers connect to you.
 Why not tell a story?

-It could be a personal anecdote, a conversation you had with one of your team members, or a recent customer interaction.
+It could be a personal anecdote, a conversation with one of your team members, or a recent customer interaction.
 Alternatively, you could set up a fictional story to illustrate a point.

 (Just make sure your readers know it’s fictional.)

-Humans have used storytelling since the dawn of time to communicate and relate to one another.
+Humans have used storytelling to communicate and relate to one another since the dawn of time.
 We love stories because we see ourselves in them, so we better understand where the other person is coming from.

 Just as we recommend A/B testing your top bars and exit popups in Hello Bar, we also recommend A/B testing your emails.
 Send one email to half your subscribers and a second to the other half.
 Change just one variable.